cloudsolver/aws-saa/atoms/ASG.md

 ### ASG Details
 - Set desired, minimum and maximum capacity.
 - Dynamic Scaling: Tracks [CloudWatch](CloudWatch) and acts when it is in ALARM.
+- #WellArchitected For Fault tolerance requires the minimum number of [[EC2]] instances in each [[AZ]] that enables [[Resilient Architectures]] on AWS.
+- EC2 instance launched from the oldest launch configuration is terminated first.
 | Scaling         | Description                                                                                                        |
 | --------------- | ------------------------------------------------------------------------------------------------------------------ |
 | Simple          | The first scaling policy on AWS.
 No fine-grained controls.
 CloudWatch alarm can trigger a `%` increase in capacity |